Mikkomario/Utopia-Scala/Access/README.txt

 Usage Notes
 -----------

-    Like with Flow, if you wish to use typeless values, you need to call utopia.flow.generic.DataType.setup() on program startup.
+    Like with Flow, if you wish to use typeless values, you need to call utopia.flow.generic.model.mutable.DataType.setup() on program startup.